 Essay

-Painting emerged as an answer.
-At the age of thirty, Kim left the studio to pursue this new response.
+Painting emerged as an answer, and at the age of thirty, Kim left the studio to pursue this new response.
 “I was excited every single day.
-It felt as though I’d set off on a trip – like Luffy did on a small boat in One Piece,” says Kim, referencing the Japanese anime he watched as a teenager.
+It felt as though I’d set off on an adventure – like Luffy did on a small boat in One Piece,” says Kim, referencing the Japanese anime he watched as a teenager.

 Discover the Artist